dmalenic/mc14500b/mc14500-asm/README.md

 - `identifier:` an identifier followed by a column as the first word in an assembler file line defines a label.
-  Labels are matched against the _identifiers_s defined by `LUT` directives, and the _identifier_ is associated with the program counter value at the _label_ location.
+  Labels are matched against the _identifiers_s defined by `LUT` directives, and the _identifier_ is associated with the program-counter value at the _label_ location.

 ### Lookup Table